azurecrystalz/azurecrystalz.github.io/source/_posts/a-curious-step-forward.md

   {% endbubble %}

   {% bubble Nagisa %}
-    Finding something you're interested in and gained some new insight today would be the most important reason for coming to the museum.
-Fortunately, the special exhibit is still open for a longer period of time, so I can come again another time.
+    Finding something you're interested in and gaining some new insight today would be the most important reason for coming to the museum.
+Fortunately, the temporary exhibit is still open for a longer period of time, so I can come again another time.
   {% endbubble %}

   {% bubble Kohaku %}